-(m) The simple leverage ratio is calculated as aggregate shareholders' equity over aggregate assets.
+(i) The simple leverage ratio is calculated as aggregate shareholders' equity over aggregate assets.
 The UK leverage ratio corresponds to the UK leverage framework where qualifying claims on central banks are excluded from the leverage exposure measure.
 The ratio represents the aggregate on an average basis for the quarter.
+Where banks have not reported before the latest value date shown in the table, the aggregate figures are computed using previous quarter values.
 From 2018, Tier 1 capital reflects IFRS 9 transitional arrangements.
-The peer group includes Barclays, HBOS (until 2008), HSBC, Lloyds, Nationwide, NatWest, Santander UK, Standard Chartered and Virgin Money UK (from end-2020).
+The peer group includes Barclays, HBOS (until 2008), HSBC, Lloyds, Nationwide, NatWest, Santander UK,

+Standard Chartered and Virgin Money UK (from end-2020).
 Sources: PRA regulatory returns, published accounts and Bank calculations.

-(n) The liquidity coverage ratio is calculated as high-quality liquid assets over stressed net-cash outflows over 30 calendar days.
+(m) The liquidity coverage ratio is calculated as high-quality liquid assets over stressed net-cash outflows over 30 calendar days.
 The peer group includes Barclays, HSBC, Lloyds, Nationwide, NatWest, Standard Chartered, Santander UK and Virgin Money UK (from end-2020).
 Series starts in Dec-2015 from which a 3-month rolling average is derived.
 Sources: PRA regulatory returns and Bank calculations.

-(o) Calculated as major UK banks' profit before tax as a proportion of total assets, averaged over the current and previous year.
+(n) Calculated as major UK banks' profit before tax as a proportion of total assets, averaged over the current and previous year.
 Series starts in 2000 where data are annual, until 2014 and data are half-yearly thereafter.
 When banks in the sample have merged, aggregate profits for the year are approximated by those of the acquiring group.
 The series includes Halifax (up to 2000), HBOS (up to 2009 when acquired by LBG), Barclays, Lloyds, HSBC, Santander UK, Nationwide, NatWest, Standard Chartered and Virgin Money UK (from Dec 2020).
 Previously, this indicator also included Abbey National, Alliance and Leicester, Bank of Ireland, Bradford & Bingley, Britannia, Cooperative Bank, Midland Bank, National Australia Bank, Royal Bank of Scotland, National Westminster, Northern Rock, Santander and Woolwich Bank.
 Sources: Published accounts and Bank calculations.

-(p) The loan to deposit ratio is calculated as loans and advances to customers over customer deposits.
-The series starts in 2000 with annual data until the end 2012.
+(o) The loan to deposit ratio is calculated as customer loans and advances divided by customer deposits, both measured at amortised cost, and inclusive of reverse repo and repo agreements.
+Customers exclude banks and central banks.
+The series starts in 2000 with annual data until end-2012.
 From 2013 the data changes to half-yearly.
+In September 2024, the source was changed to PRA regulatory returns and the frequency of data changed to quarterly.
+Values from end-2020 have been restated to reflect this.
+Prior to this, the series is calculated using banks' published accounts.
 The peer group includes Barclays, HSBC, Lloyds, Nationwide, NatWest, Santander UK, Standard Chartered, Virgin Money UK (from December 2020) and HBOS (until 2009).
-Sources: Published accounts and Bank calculations.
+Sources: PRA regulatory returns, published accounts and Bank calculations.

-(q) Average of major UK banks' five-year senior CDS premia.
+(p) Average of major UK banks' five-year senior CDS premia.
 Series starts in 2003.
 Major UK banks are: Barclays, Lloyds, HSBC, NatWest, Standard Chartered and HBOS.
 Data reflect group entities.
 HBOS are excluded from the peer group post-2009 due to their acquisition by LBG.
-Santander UK (Nationwide) data was removed from the peer group in June (November) 2022 due to data availability issues and the back-run has been revised to reflect this.
-Sources: S&P CDS Pricing Data and Bank calculations.
+Santander UK and Nationwide data was removed from the peer group (including back-series) in June and November 2022 respectively due to data availability issues.
+Sources: Markit Group Limited, S&P Capital IQ and Bank calculations.